mlswg/mls-protocol/draft-ietf-mls-protocol.md

 regarding sequencing.
 It would be good to have some more detailed discussion, and hopefully have a mechanism to deal with this issue. ]]

-Each handshake message is premised on a given starting state, indicated in its `prior_epoch` field.
-If the changes implied by a handshake messages are made starting from a different state, the results will be incorrect.
+Each Commit message is premised on a given starting state, indicated in its `prior_epoch` field.
+If the changes implied by a Commit messages are made starting from a different state, the results will be incorrect.

-This need for sequencing is not a problem as long as each time a group member sends a handshake message, it is based on the most current state of the group.
-In practice, however, there is a risk that two members will generate handshake messages simultaneously, based on the same state.
+This need for sequencing is not a problem as long as each time a group member sends a Commit message, it is based on the most current state of the group.
+In practice, however, there is a risk that two members will generate Commit messages simultaneously, based on the same state.

-When this happens, there is a need for the members of the group to deconflict the simultaneous handshake messages.
+When this happens, there is a need for the members of the group to deconflict the simultaneous Commit messages.
 There are two general approaches:

 * Have the delivery service enforce a total order
 * Have a signal in the message that clients can use to break ties

-As long as handshake messages cannot be merged, there is a risk of starvation.
-In a sufficiently busy group, a given member may never be able to send a handshake message, because he always loses to other members.
+As long as Commit messages cannot be merged, there is a risk of starvation.
+In a sufficiently busy group, a given member may never be able to send a Commit message, because he always loses to other members.
 The degree to which this is a practical problem will depend on the dynamics of the application.

-It might be possible, because of the non-contributivity of intermediate nodes, that Commit messages could be applied one after the other without the Delivery Service having to reject any handshake message, which would make MLS more resilient regarding the concurrency of handshake messages.
+It might be possible, because of the non-contributivity of intermediate nodes, that Commit messages could be applied one after the other without the Delivery Service having to reject any Commit message, which would make MLS more resilient regarding the concurrency of Commit messages.
 The Messaging system can decide to choose the order for applying the state changes.
 Note that there are certain cases (if no total ordering is applied by the Delivery Service) where the ordering is